mavlink/qgc-dev-guide/en/ui_design/multi_device_pattern.md

 ### Phone sized screen support

-At specified above, at this point smaller phone sized screens are the lowest level priority for QGC.
-More focus is put onto making active flight level displays such as the Fly view more usable.
+As specified above, at this point smaller phone sized screens are the lowest level priority for QGC.
+More focus is put onto making active flight level displays, such as the Fly view, more usable.
 Less focus is placed on Setup related views such as Setup and Plan.
-Those specific view are tested to be functionally usable on small screens but they may be painful to use.
+Those specific views are tested to be functionally usable on small screens but they may be painful to use.

 ## Development tools used
 ### Qt Layout controls